neherlab/pangraph/dev/design/annotate.md

 `start_is_terminus` and `end_is_terminus`.
 This is distinct from `segment_idx`.
 Example: a gene split across 3 blocks yields 3 segments; only the **first segment's start** and the **last segment's end** are true termini — every interior boundary is a fragment end.
-(Genome features already flagged partial in the source GFF/GenBank are carried through as non-termini too.)
+(Genome features already flagged partial in the source GFF are carried through as non-termini too.)

 ## 5. Edge cases (each gets an explicit flag/field)